SMW & associates, Inc.

 Architect: Andrew Yongsupp Lee Architect

-This project is a two-story horizontal addition and renovation of an existing house.
-The project also includes a foundation replacement and voluntary seismic strengthening.
+This two-story horizontal addition included a total renovation of an existing house.
+We also designed a foundation replacement and voluntary seismic strengthening.

 Okazaki Residence, San Francisco, CA